-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Last month, we asked our audience: What are some of the inventive ways that people are addressing COVID-19 challenges in their community?

 Dozens of NPR readers wrote in with nominees.
 Many are people who have found ways to put their special skills and talents to good use.
-A former toy maker, laid off from his job, is putting on puppet shows in his living room window for passersby.
+A former toy-maker, laid off from his job, is putting on puppet shows in his living room window for passersby.
 An artist set up a socially distant art gallery in her backyard.
 Two siblings are helping local businesses provide low-cost meals to immigrant families in need.

 Here are six profiles of volunteers who are making a difference.